Reviews12 min read

 Is Zoho CRM really free?

-Yes — and I mean actually free, not "free for 14 days before we hit you with a credit card form."
+Yes — and I mean actually free, not "free for 14 days before the credit card form shows up."
 The free plan supports up to 3 users with no time limit and includes core CRM functions like contact management, deals, and tasks.
 It's limited on automation and reporting, but it's a legitimate starting point for small teams.

 How long does it take to set up Zoho CRM?

-Honestly, longer than most CRMs — and I'd rather just tell you that upfront than have you discover it the hard way.
+Longer than most CRMs — and I'd rather tell you that upfront than have you discover it the hard way.
 A basic setup — data import, pipeline configuration, user setup — takes about 1-2 days.
-A properly configured setup with custom workflows, automation, and integrations realistically takes 2-4 weeks of part-time attention.
-Budget for that time investment upfront or you'll end up with a half-configured CRM that nobody actually uses.
+A properly configured setup with custom workflows, automation, and integrations realistically takes 2-4 weeks of part-time work.
+Budget for that time investment or you'll end up with a half-configured CRM nobody actually uses.

 Does Zoho CRM work for e-commerce businesses?

 It can.
 Zoho CRM integrates with Shopify, WooCommerce, and other platforms.
-But if e-commerce CRM is your primary use case, you might find purpose-built tools — or even Zoho's own Bigin, a lightweight CRM designed for smaller pipelines — a better fit for your specific workflow.
+But if e-commerce CRM is your main focus, purpose-built tools — or even Zoho's own Bigin, a lightweight CRM designed for smaller pipelines — might fit your workflow better.

 Is Zoho CRM GDPR compliant?